Quade Cooper: 2016–18: Sevens stint and dropped from Reds

-2019–present: Melbourne Rebels and Kintetsu Liners
+2019–25: Melbourne Rebels and Kintetsu Liners

 On 23 October, it was announced that Cooper had signed a one-year contract with the Melbourne Rebels, being sought out by Rebels coach Dave Wessels.

 After a hot start to the season, Rebels had a poorer back end and finished 11th overall, missing out on a finals wild card spot.
 On a personal front, Cooper's Rebels did manage two wins both home and away over the Queensland Reds coached by Brad Thorn who had "banished" Cooper from his home franchise.

 Subsequently, Cooper was notably absent from Wallabies squads for the test season with Lealiifano expectedly ahead of him given the Brumbies run to the finals, however Michael Cheika preferred Waratahs Bernard Foley and Kurtley Beale as backup options ahead of him as well as Rebels teammate Matt To'omua, who interestingly rarely featured at flyhalf for the Rebels or Leicester.
 Cheika's Wallabies would go on to bomb out of the World Cup in the quarter-finals after some shaky performances in the pool stages.

-He then joined Kintetsu Liners in Japan ahead of the 2019–20 season alongside longtime halves partner Will Genia.
-In 2020 Kintetsu and the Rebels would sign a partnership agreement, leaving the door ajar for Cooper to return to Super Rugby with the Rebels.
+On 11 July 2019, following the end of the 2019 Super Rugby season, Cooper, alongside long-time teammate Will Genia, were announced as Japanese second division club Kintetsu Liners' latest signings ahead of the 2019–20 Top Challenge League season.
+At the time of his transfer, the Kintetsu Liners had not been in the first division since the 2017–18 season.
+In a 2025 interview, his last season as a professional rugby player, Cooper stated that he had no intention of moving to Japan at the time of his transfer, and that he wanted to remain in Australia.
+However, also admitted that the move was "the best thing for me."
+Months later in September 2019, Kintetsu Group Holdings, the parent company of the Kintetsu Liners, and Cooper's former club, the Melbourne Rebels, entered into a two-year player and coaching exchange agreement.
+The arrangement also preserved the possibility of Cooper returning to the Rebels at a later stage.